codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 You can build images through a `Dockerfile` where we are going to specify our dependencies and how to build and run the application.

-First we start to build our `Dockerfile` by specifying a base image.
+First, we start to build our `Dockerfile` by specifying a base image.
 This base image can be a Ubuntu or a Java image.
-For our application we are going to use the `adoptopenjdk/openjdk11-openj9` image, which is the OpenJ9 implementation by Eclipse Foundation.
+For our application, we are going to use the `adoptopenjdk/openjdk11-openj9` image, which is the OpenJ9 implementation by Eclipse Foundation.

 ```Dockerfile
 FROM adoptopenjdk/openjdk11-openj9
 ```

 With the base image in hand, we can move to gather our source code to build the application.
-For that we need to set `WORKDIR` and use the `COPY` command to get our source files.
+For that, we need to set `WORKDIR` and use the `COPY` command to get our source files.

 ```Dockerfile
 FROM adoptopenjdk/openjdk11-openj9